dwolfx/github-gympass/README.md

 npm install
 ```

-When the instalation is completed, run the project:
+When the installation is completed, run the project:

 ```bash
 npm run start